r-spatial/rgee/README.md

     [**ee\_Initialize:**](https://csaybar.github.io/rgee/reference/ee_Initialize.html), you just will need to do it once by session!.
   - `rgee` is “pipe-friendly”, we re-exports %\>%, but `rgee` does not require its use.
-  - Wrap your R function using `ee_pyfunc` before passing them to the Earth Engine Web REST API.
+  - Wrap your R function using `ee_utils_pyfunc` before passing them to the Earth Engine Web REST API.
 This is not compulsory, but it will help reduce possible [bugs](https://csaybar.github.io/rgee/articles/considerations.html#the-map-message-error) :bug:.